ThatMajd/LinkedIn_Candidate_Recommendation/README.md

 ### Notebooks

 There are 4 notebooks that are divided by subject, the notebook were writting through databricks and should be ran using it:
-- [Data Analysis]() - Comprehensive analysis of the data with interactive visualizations
+- [Data Analysis](data/notebooks/Data\ Analysis.ipynb) - Comprehensive analysis of the data with interactive visualizations
-- [Pipline]() - Implementation of the pipeline described
+- [Pipline](data/notebooks/Final_pipeline.ipynb) - Implementation of the pipeline described
-- [Scraping]() - Code used to scrap data from Linkedin, to use either use your BrightData credintials or set `USE_PROXY = False`
+- [Scraping](data/notebooks/scrapping.ipynb) - Code used to scrap data from Linkedin, to use either use your BrightData credintials or set `USE_PROXY = False`
-- [Insights]() - Insights about the different meta industries
+- [Insights](data/notebooks/insights.ipynb) - Minor Insights about the different meta industries

 ### Misc
 Other files, like the files used to interface with the LLM and extract the skills and requiremenets